ibm-cloud-docs/cli/reference/ibmcloud/cli_billing.md

 :   Display data for the month that is specified by using the YYYY-MM format.
 If not specified, usage of the current month is shown.

 --output {FORMAT} (optional)
-:   Specify output format.
+:   Specify the output format.
 Only JSON is supported.

 -q, --quiet (optional)
 :   Suppress verbose output.